adrienruault/ada_molmaru/project/README.md

 # Panama Papers : Where does the money come from ?

+## Website of the project

+A website describing the features of the project is available (here)[https://hadrienmarcellin.github.io/ada_jekyll_page/] along with its github (repository)[https://github.com/HadrienMarcellin/ada_jekyll_page]

 ## Abstract

 The Panama papers released in 2015 is the biggest leak of financial information in history.
 It came from the Panamanian corporate service company Mossack Fonseca.
 The leak revealed a substantial amount of illegal activities including fraud and tax evasion.
 It especially uncovered illegal financial activities carried out by world's biggest wealth holders, politicians and companies.